 China reports 17 new COVID-19 cases

-BEIJING: China reported 17 new COVID-19 cases on Nov 19, up from 12 a day earlier, the country's health authority said on Friday (Nov 20).
+BEIJING: Mainland China reported 17 new COVID-19 cases on Saturday (Nov 21), up from 16 the previous day, with three cases of local transmission and nine cases originating overseas, the National Health Commission said on Sunday.

-The National Health Commission said all new cases were imported infections originating from overseas.
-The number of new asymptomatic cases, which China does not classify as confirmed infections, also rose to 14 from 10 a day earlier.
+The commission said in its daily bulletin that two of the local transmissions took place in Inner Mongolia and one in Shanghai.

+Inner Mongolia’s health authority said on Saturday it had confirmed two new coronavirus cases in Hulunbuir city on the Chinese border with Russia.

+Mainland China reported another 11 asymptomatic cases on Nov.
+21, down from 18 on the previous day.

-The total number of confirmed COVID-19 infections to date in Mainland China stands at 86,398 cases, while the death toll remained unchanged at 4,634.
+It has so far reported an accumulated total of 86,431 COVID-19 cases, with the official death toll at 4,634.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments